telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 ### Default Built-In Message

-The example below demonstrates how to enable the default built-in `No Records` message.
+The following example demonstrates how to enable the default built-in `No Records` message.

 ###### Example